OtherRealms/Shot-Manager-Guide/source/index.rst

 B-Renderon is a paid standalone local render manager especially for blender.
 Available on BlenderMarket.com

-Launch B-Renderon with shots preloaded.
+Launch B-Renderon with Shots preloaded.
 Temporary job files are created in the temp folder.
-These files are used to access individual shots from the project render file.
+These files are used to access individual Shots from the project render file.
 The render file is created in the same directory as the source .blend file with the suffix '_renderfile'.
 Requires B-renderon v3 or above.
 The executable path for B-renderon must first be entered in Blender Preferences -> add-ons -> Shot Manager settings

-* **Queue Name**, Open B-Renderon with shots associated with a given queue.
+* **Queue Name**, Open B-Renderon with Shots associated with a given queue.

-* **Add to existing queue**, Append the shots to the given queue if matching name, otherwise clear all shots and overwrite the queue.
+* **Add to existing queue**, Append the Shots to the given queue if matching name, otherwise clear all Shots and overwrite the queue.
 * **Force Cycles Device** to ensure the correct CPU/GPU configuration is applied to renders, assuming the submission machine is or is identical to the render machine.
-* **Render As Copies**, Save and render from per-shot files rather than a single file.
+* **Render As Copies**, Save and render from per-Shot files rather than a single file.
 NOTE: Not Compatible with external render queues, Safe Mode or Pre-Render Reports.
 Filepaths will be made absolute.
 Pros- Python render setup scripts not required and Shot Manager addon installation not required for render nodes.
-Cons-Slower shot submission, may consume excessive disk space.
+Cons-Slower Shot submission, may consume excessive disk space.

 Flamenco Submitter
 ------------------